Jethet/wiki-hh/HTML/HTML_learning.md

 Input field to enter a URL; with pattern attribute, validation can be specified:
     <input type="url" name="website" pattern="https://.*">

-Multi-line text: textarea
+Multi-line text: **textarea**
 With the textarea element users can enter multi-line text.
 This requires an ending tag:  <textarea></textarea>
-CSS can be used or attributes rows and cols: <textarea rows="20" cols="10"></textarea>
+CSS can be used for sizing, or attributes rows and cols: <textarea rows="20" cols="10"></textarea>. `cols"number"`
+specifies the width of the text area (in average character width).
+Default value is 20, default font is Courier.
+A name is always required to reference the form data after the form is submitted (if you omit the name attribute,
+no data from the text area will be submitted).

-Drop-down menu: select
+Drop-down menu: **select**
 The select tag creates a drop-down menu and the user can choose one of the options available.
-The options are created with <option></option>:
+The options are
+created with <option></option>:
    <select name="colour">
       <option value="red">Red</option>
       <option value="yellow">Yellow</option>